mevdschee/php-crud-api/README.md

         return ($tableName == 'users') ? 'filter=username,neq,admin' : '';
     },

-This will disallow viewing the user records where the username is 'admin'.
-It allows you to add a filter to every query.
+The above example will disallow viewing the user records where the username is 'admin'.
+This construct adds a filter to every executed query.

 ### Sanitizing input